pbsinclair42/SDP-2016/Meeting 1 minutes.md

 # Allocations

 - experience:
-	J: Lots with Python, some with Java, wee bit of hardware
+	-J: Lots with Python, some with Java, wee bit of hardware

-	Kr: Lots of hardware + Python, worked with Python all summer
+	-Kr: Lots of hardware + Python, worked with Python all summer

-	P: Lots with Python, some with Java, some with intelligent agents, maths
+	-P: Lots with Python, some with Java, some with intelligent agents, maths

-	T: Lots with Python, some with Java, some with intelligent agents, maths
+	-T: Lots with Python, some with Java, some with intelligent agents, maths

-	D: Lots of C, some hardware + sensors, some Java, some Python
+	-D: Lots of C, some hardware + sensors, some Java, some Python

 - roles:
-	N suggestion to keep it fluid but have roles allocated nonetheless Kr likes hardware!
+	-N suggestion to keep it fluid but have roles allocated nonetheless

+	-Kr likes hardware!
 Yay!

-	N suggests 2 folk per group (fluidly)
+	-N suggests 2 folk per group (fluidly)

-	N suggests at least one person in charge of overall robot structure/physical design Main areas spotted:
+	-N suggests at least one person in charge of overall robot structure/physical design

+	-Main areas spotted:

 		1.vision - T leading, Kr, J, D involved

 		2.planning - P leading, T, Kr involved

 		3.strategy - Everyone

 		2.comms - J leading, P involved

 		1.firmware - Kr leading, D involved

 		1.sensors - D leading

 		1.LEGO - P leading, EVERYONE involved

 		4.reports - Ka leading, EVERYONE involved

 - Group management:

-	One manager at a time, changing every so often
+	-One manager at a time, changing every so often

-	P and J volunteering, P for now
+	-P and J volunteering, P for now

 - Team management
-	Can mainly ignore til next milestone
+	-Can mainly ignore til next milestone

-	Someone should be nominated to be head of comms with them - probably the manager
+	-Someone should be nominated to be head of comms with them - probably the manager

 # Design

 - General design:
-	T suggests writing overall design before code esp API N suggests not as important as lots will be learned and changed T clarifies more wanting to plan use cases
+	-T suggests writing overall design before code esp API

+	-N suggests not as important as lots will be learned and changed

+	-T clarifies more wanting to plan use cases

-	P suggests each leader creates use cases by Monday
+	-P suggests each leader creates use cases by Monday

 - wheels:
-	N suggests only holonomics
+	- N suggests only holonomics

-  	J suggests reverse reliant robin
+  	- J suggests reverse reliant robin

 - Sensors:
-	"Adding extra sensors is easy cos I'm awesome" - Kr
+	-"Adding extra sensors is easy cos I'm awesome" - Kr

-	Kr: vision should be main sensor
+	-Kr: vision should be main sensor

-	D: distance sensor should be more prominent
+	-D: distance sensor should be more prominent

 - Main things not to change after initial design: wheel type + location, weight (too much).
 Changing these would require major tweaks to the firmware code.